kochsj/data_analysis/Lab12-Regressions/README.md

-# Data Analysis
+# Regressions

 **Author**: Stephen Koch
 **Version**: 1.0.0

 ## Overview
-This file is for analyzing data using two different Jupyter Notebooks.
-We are using NumPy and Pandas to access and work with data from [video game sales](https://www.kaggle.com/gregorut/videogamesales) and [cycling](https://www.kaggle.com/pronto/cycle-share-dataset).
+This file is for analyzing data using linear regression in Jupyter Notebooks.
+We are using NumPy and Pandas to access and work with data from an [insurance data set](https://www.kaggle.com/mirichoi0218/insurance).

 ## Getting Started